TechStudent11/custom-electron-titlebar/README.md

 This project is a typescript library for electron that allows you to configure a fully customizable title bar.

 ## IMPORTANT
-**This project has been archived and is now read-only.
-I thank all the people who supported the project with issues, pull request, ideas, etc. <br/>Because I do not have the time to continue with the development of it I have decided to close this project, but, you can always rely on the code to develop something better 😉**
+**The original project by @AlexTorresSk has been archived and is now read-only.
+However I have forked it so that anyone can contribute.**

 ### **It is a library for electron, it cannot be used on a basic website.**